Boutique Hotel News publishes Michelle Chaplow´s, five top tips for instilling guest confidence in a hotel brand.

 Hotels can provide reams of written material on anti-Covid measures – and so they should; we all need to know that safety and hygiene are a priority, as we browse a hotel in view of a potential booking – however it’s the photographs that will provide essential visual reassurance of this “new normal” in hospitality.

-Here are my ten top tips for how can hoteliers use photography to instill confidence in a hotel brand.
+Here are my five tips for how can hoteliers use photography to instill confidence in a hotel brand.

 • Refine your image gallery.
-Just as we have done in our homes during lockdown, now is the time for a good clear-out of your image gallery.
-You need to edit the photographs of your hotel to fit the readjusted 2020 reality.
-Ask yourself, does each image work for the new normal?
+Few hotels commisioned photoshoots between 2020 and 2022.
+Now is the time for a good clear-out of your image gallery.
+Hotels need to edit their photographs to fit the new Post-Covid visual narrative.
+Ask yourself, does each image work now?

 • Sell your location and show space.
 Do you have beautiful gardens?
 Are you situated near a tree-lined avenue, an urban green space, riverside walks, or the beach?
 Guests will love to be reminded that these wide open spaces are on your doorstep, easily accessible, and will therefore enhance their stay.
 Likewise, show space for social distancing in restaurants and communal areas.
 Guests need to know that they will feel comfortable eating and drinking at your hotel.
 People need plenty of convincing to leave home these days, and hotel photography is the perfect way to communicate the feeling of visual reassurance that all will be well.